Roles and Time

 Major key findings:

-There are noticeable redesign efforts on web site taking some of my recommendations into account.
-I was not part of the decision making process on what design changes were made.
+There are noticeable research recommendations on the current website.
+I was not part of the decision making process on what design changes will be made.